PoisotLab/ms_network_prediction/manuscript.md

 suggest that with time this would become less of a hindrance [@Makiola2020KeyQue].

-Ecosystems are a quintessential complex-adaptive-system [].
+Ecosystems are a quintessential complex-adaptive-system.
 In
 @fig:everything_is_connected, we see the myriad of ways in which processes at different spatial, temporal, and organizational scales influence and respond to one another.
 Understanding how the product of these different processes drive